cregox/cregox.github.io/drafts/mobilefirst.md

 ---
 title: mobile first
-description: for who doesn't have nor want a "desktop" (notebooks and laptops are now desktops, yes)
+description: for who don't have nor want a "desktop" (notebooks and laptops are now desktops, yes)
 image: /pages/mobile.jpg
 permalink: /mobilefirst/
 redirect_from: